By: Brian Aguilar & Joshua Luedtke

 I have a dream today.” – Martin Luther King, Jr. (August 28, 1963 – Washington D.C.)

 This inspiration and powerful show is a tribute to Dr. Martin Luther King, Jr and the countless others who have struggled for equality, freedom, and peace.
 Make a statement against tyranny with Dream.
-This show was originally composed for McClatchy HS, Sacramento, CA (Winter 2011) and was revised for Pleasant Grove HS, Elk Grove, CA (Winter 2018).
+This show was originally composed for McClatchy HS (Sacramento, CA) and was later revised for Pleasant Grove HS (Elk Grove, CA).

 5 Bass Drums